 Car..
 Co.
 E platoon guide.

+"Heck, why

+form another

+organization.
+We

-"Heck, why form another organization.
-We can do and get the scene this the same things with the Ame rican Legion.
+can do and get the same things with the Ame rican Legion.
 We'll be stepping into an already well going set up.
 There's nothing wrong with the American Legion as it now stands.
-And whatever we benefit, it won't be any different with another organization."
+And whatever we

+want to accompbenefit, it won't be any different with

+another organization.